 - Lad Khan Temple: Dedicated to Lord Shiva, it is among the oldest Hindu temples in Bagalkot.
 It was named as Lad Khan Temple since a person of this name had turned this structure into his residence for a short duration of time.

-- Pattadakal Monuments: A detour from Bagalkot to Pattadakal will let you enjoy the splendid architectural beauty of a complex of Hindu and Jain temples belonging to the 7th and 8th You can witness a tasteful blend of architectural styles from northern and southern India in Pattadakal Monuments.
+- Pattadakal Monuments: A detour from Bagalkot to Pattadakal will let you enjoy the splendid architectural beauty of this complex comprising Hindu and Jain temples belonging to the 7th and 8th centuries.
+You can witness a tasteful blend of architectural styles from northern and southern India in Pattadakal Monuments.

 Route 3: Hyderabad to Goa via Kurnool